gsfraley/mistletoe-site/book/src/developers/rust/simple-mistletoe-bind-example.md

 wasm-bindgen = "0.2"
 ```

-For a base package, everything here is required aside from `indoc`, which we added to leverage the `formatdoc!{}` macro in the above.
+For a base package, everything here is required aside from `indoc`, which we added to leverage the `formatdoc!()` macro in the above.

 ## Breaking it down